MOTUS PRIVACY NOTICE

 For visitors to our website(s) we will collect, use and store your personal information as a data controller for the following reasons:

-If a third party has provided your information to us for marketing purposes, we will use and store your personal information as a data controller to communicate with you about Motus Services and affiliated third party services, via methods such as e-mail notifications, including sending you marketing communications for business development purposes.
+If a third party has provided your information to us for marketing purposes, we will use and store your personal information as a data controller to communicate with you about Motus Services and affiliated third party services, via methods such as e-mail notifications, including sending you marketing communications.

 If Motus collects User information on behalf of a Motus Client, it may share any of that User information with that Motus Client.
 For example, if Jane Doe uses the Motus app to track her car’s mileage for her employer, ABC Company, Motus may share any information that the Motus app collects about Jane Doe with ABC Company.